Guide to Agadir: Beaches, shops and the natural beauty

 No matter what type of souvenirs you're after, Agadir is sure to satisfy thanks to its diverse collection of shopping outlets and markets.

-The Souk al-Had, Agadir © Paola Sucato - Flickr Creative Commons
+The Souk al-Had, Agadir © Paola Sucato - Flickr CC BY 2.0

 For traditional Moroccan finds: Souk al-Had